thoth-station/mi/README.rst

 If you want to contribute by adding new entity that will be analysed from GitHub repositories and stored as a knowledge, your implementation has to meet with Entity criteria described above.
-Always remember to first create Issue and describe why do you think this new entity should be analysed and stored and what are the benefits of doing so according to the goal of SrcOpsMetrics project.
+Always remember to first create Issue and describe why do you think this new entity should be analysed and stored and what are the benefits of doing so according to the goal of thoth-station/mi project.
 Do not forget to reference the Issue in your Pull Request.